corykacal/Embedded-RaspberryPi-Godot-UI-Kiosk-Image/README.md

 ## Using this for other Linux boards

 You can use this with any other Linux board that supports Vulkan 1.2.
 Just change the defconfig.
-Whatever defconfig you use, make sure to copy over the stuff that was added for this intended kiosk functionality.
+Whatever defconfig you use, make sure to copy over the stuff that was added for this intended kiosk functionality as specified by comments in the configs.

 ## Technical Requirements